Algorithmic Collusion of Pricing and Advertising on E-commerce Platforms: Contribution and Related Work

-Regarding empirical work on algorithmic pricing, \cite{musolff2022algorithmic} documents that repricing algorithms follow Edgeworth cycles to effectively coax competitors into raising their prices, which decreases competition. \cite{brown2021competition} find that algorithms allow for more frequent price changes, generate price dispersion, and increase price levels. \cite{assad2024algorithmic} find that algorithmic-pricing software significantly increased the margin in Germany’s retail gasoline market. \cite{calder2023coordinated} find that algorithms set more responsive prices, leading to higher rents and lower occupancy in the U.S. multifamily rental housing market.
+On the empirical side, \cite{musolff2022algorithmic} documents that repricing algorithms follow Edgeworth cycles to effectively coax competitors into raising their prices, which decreases competition. \cite{brown2021competition} find that algorithms allow for more frequent price changes, generate price dispersion, and increase price levels. \cite{assad2024algorithmic} find that algorithmic-pricing software significantly increased the margin in Germany’s retail gasoline market. \cite{calder2023coordinated} find that algorithms set more responsive prices, leading to higher rents and lower occupancy in the U.S. multifamily rental housing market.
+Our research adds further evidence by considering the effects of consumer heterogeneity in search costs which affects how valuable sponsored ads are.
+We find empirical evidence that prices might be lower when algorithms are used to price and bid and consumer search costs are high, compared to a case of full-information competition.
+This finding provides a more nuanced view of the potential impact of algorithmic pricing when other forces are at play.

-The seminal work on Q-learning by \cite{watkins1989learning} and \cite{watkins1992q} pioneered a large literature on reinforcement learning, which has been widely applied in economics research \citep{erev1998predicting, erev1999effect,waltman2008q}.
-See \cite{zhang2021multi} for a recent review of reinforcement learning.